Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 I lost a cousin to Italian Vogue.
 I'll bet.
 What in the name of Mighty Hercules is this?
-How did this get here? cute Bee, Golden Blossom, Ray Liotta Private Select?
+How did this get here? cute Goober, Golden Blossom, Ray Liotta Private Select?
 Is he that actor?
 I never heard of him.
 Why is this here?